bdunbar22/Ms-Pacman-vs-Ghost/README.md

 or very similar logic.
 So for a simple game like pacman, either method is reasonable, and a decision tree would be our preference because it is a little more straightforward and the flexibility of Raps aren't necessary for a simple game which just desires one command per turn.
 The tests we ran resulted in 1000 runs for each of 4 implementations.
-Summarized below:
+We played around with some tree logic/rap conditions and tried different values to try and optimize our scores.
+Additionally, we think our improved running away ability also helps boost our pacmans's scoring ability.
+Our experiments are summarized below:

 Decision Tree
 decisionTree.txt  - AVERAGE: 18579.83  MIN: 4250.0  MAX: 47520.0